cosmos/sdk-tutorials/tutorial/queriers.md

 ```

 Notes on the above code:
-- Here our `Keeper`'s' getters and setters come into heavy use.
+- Here your `Keeper`'s' getters and setters come into heavy use.
 When building any other applications that use this module you may need to go back and define more getters/setters to access the pieces of state you need.
-- If your application needs some custom response types (`Whois` here), define them in this file.
+- If your application needs some custom response types (`Whois` in this example), define them in this file.

 ### Now that you have ways to mutate and view your module state its time to put the finishing touches on it!
 Register your types in the [Amino encoding format next](./codec.md)!